 And knowing the amazing health benefits of clay, I really want this to happen!

 Finally, plan D.

 #4.
 Incorporate the best foods known to detox the body into a smoothie and add the clay.
 Blend and drink.

 Hands down, this is by far my favorite option.
-Not only does the smoothie taste really good, but I love knowing I’m getting the healthy detox benefits of all these foods AND Redmond Clay all at the same time.
+Not only does the smoothie taste really good (so good that I wrote a whole book about them), but I love knowing I’m getting the healthy detox benefits of all these foods AND Redmond Clay all at the same time.

 Plus it’s something I know my husband will drink, and I can make a smaller batch for my kids too and they won’t even know it has clay in it.

 In my mind, it’s the perfect way to detox internally with Redmond Clay!

 - Combine ingredients in the order listed in a blender and process until smooth.

 This recipe makes one smoothie.
 Feel free to double, triple or quadruple as desired.